Skip to main content

 We believe in transparent reviews.
 Here's what Microsoft Foundry Agent Service doesn't handle well:

-• ⚠Hosted agents are currently in preview with limited features
+• ⚠Hosted agents are in preview with reduced feature coverage, including no private networking support yet

 Pros & Cons